IvelinDankov/03-Movie-Magic-Session-and-Authentication/README.md

   - set auth cookie
   - redirect to home page 'for example'
 - User Service Login

   - Get user from DB
   - Exist or Not
   - Valid Pass
   - If Not Valid ?
   - Valid ok...
-Generate Token with jwt
+Generate Token with jwt /at first payload/
   - return this Token end send to userController
+  - in userController add token to cookie

+- Create Middleware for cookie and token.